alexgsalg/podchaser-project/README.md

 # Getting Started with Podchaser project

-This project is not a generic project that you are used to was bootstrapped with [Create React App](https://github.com/facebook/create-react-app) and was created using **Typescript** and **CSS Modules** (used for speed propuses.
+This project is not a generic project that you are used to was bootstrapped with [Create React App](https://github.com/facebook/create-react-app) and was created using **Typescript** and **CSS Modules** (used for speed proposes.
 Styled Components were my second choice) and Tested using **Cypress.io** latest version.

-The testing based on the desired deadline was a *end-to-end* test.\
+The testing based on the desired deadline was an *end-to-end* test.\
 I chose to use it because the project is not large enough to have data floating \
 around so with the end-to-end method I can track the data through the application \
-making sure that the correct information is available and is on the right place.
+making sure that the correct information is available and is in the right place.
+I also did some failure tests to see if it was getting the right error.

 ## Project structure